 - Check PayPal’s charge on your credit card statement and write down the four-digit code.

 - Click the Wallet tab in PayPal again.

 - Select the card you want to verify.

 - Enter the four-digit code and then click Confirm.

 If you another card or bank account to your PayPal account later on, you’ll have to verify that as well.
-Another thing to note is that PayPal may request a form of identification from you at any given time.
-This frequently happens once a certain amount of money passes through your account.
+Another thing to note is that PayPal can request a form of identification from you at any given time.
+This most often happens once a certain amount of money passes through your account.
 It varies depending on the country you live in, but it’s mostly a way to avoid fraud and tax evasion — which is a good thing.

 There you have it, folks — that’s all you need to know about how to set up a PayPal account.
 As you can see, the process is free, easy, and doesn’t take a whole lot of time.
 Check out some of our other guides in the links below!

 - How to use Google Pay — a step by step guide

 - What is Facebook Pay and how to use it